 e. to pursue cooperation in the field of higher education with the consolidation of close relations with other organisations having similar aims, e.g. E.U.A.;

 f. to provide opportunities for harmonising the degrees of faculties and departments of the universities participating in the Association;

-g. to promote cooperation between economic universities, faculties, departments in the field of research for the benefit of the economy, the society, peace and the cultural development of the countries referred to the Association.
+g. to promote cooperation between economic universities, faculties, departments and Scientific Research centres in the field of research for the benefit of the economy, the society, peace and the cultural development of the countries referred to the Association.